pulibrary/command_line_curriculum/editing_files.md

 ## Editing Files

+Most beginner and experienced developers and operations engineers use VSCode, the editor commonly recommended to beginners.
+VSCode is a desktop application with a graphical user interface, and is highly customizable via plugins.
+However, there are still good reasons to have some familiarity with a terminal-based editor.
+You may need to edit a configuration file on a machine you've accessed via ssh.
+And even on your local machine your shell will default to a terminal-based editor (likely vim) for certain activities, such as writing a git commit message.
+Many people use a terminal-based editor as their primary editor -- because you cannot rely on mouse usage at all, they can be a highly productive environment once you learn to use them.

-In exploring text editors we will look at commandline based text editors found on UNIX systems: `ed`, `vi` and `emacs`.
+In exploring text editors we will look at terminal-based text editors found on *NIX systems: `ed`, `vi` and `emacs`.
 The `ed` editor was the first of these three editors created.
 It is a line-oriented editor instead of a full-screen editor and will feel very primitive compared to `vi` and `emacs`.
 It is can be useful on the rare occasion when one is dealing with a console terminal.
-(I wishe no one ever to have to suffer this) If you run:
+(I wish no one ever to have to suffer this) If you run:

 ```bash
 pulsys@sandbox-fkayiwa:~$ man ed